da4all/da4all.github.io/_members/whittemore.md

 publications: 'author^=*[Whittemore]'

 teaser: >
-    Lore Whittemore is an incoming doctoral student in the Communication Arts program at the Univeristy of Wisconsin-Madison.
+    Lore Whittemore is an incoming doctoral student in the Communication Arts program at the Univeristy of Wisconsin-Madison.<br>

 profile:
     name: Lore Whittemore
     position: Graduate Student